Page last updated 1.12.2011

 The photographs on the right show you the FTC/ECU that will be serviced are part of the overhaul/repair of your unit .
 Please see the note about sending the complete chest when sending for repair.

-This is to try and prevent a similar situations to that experienced by owner's above where their unit's have been damaged beyond repair by the garage and one incompetent Company who obviously did not know what they were doing, damaging the unit in the process.
+This is to try and prevent a similar situation to that experienced by one owner where the unit was damaged beyond repair by the garage who obviously did not know what they were doing, damaging the unit in the process.

 Special Note